leangjia/blender_docs/manual/editors/3dview/display/shading.rst

          The environment map used to light the scene.
       Rotation
          The rotation of the environment on the Z axis.

          World Space Lighting
-            makes the lighting rotation fixed and not follow the camera.
+            Makes the lighting rotation fixed and not follow the camera.
-            Disabling this setting makes the lighting changes as the view is change allowing materials to be used as matcaps for sculpting and painting.
+            Disabling this setting makes the lighting changes as the view is change allowing materials to be used as matCaps for sculpting and painting.

       Strength
          Light intensity of the environment.